Mango (singer): Breakthrough and success

 Credo (1997) contains the single "Luce" which was performed by Mango along with Zenîma at the 1998 Sanremo Music Festival; an English version of the song called "Light" was included in the 1998 reissue.
 Peter Gabriel's guitarist David Rhodes and Simple Minds's drummer Mel Gaynor played on the record.
 The track "Amore per te", from the album Visto così (1999), was used as the Italian theme of the telenovela El Privilegio de Amar.
 Another successful album, Disincanto (2002), was supported by the singles "La rondine" and the title track.
-In 2004 he released Ti Porto in Africa, which went double platinum.
+In 2004, he released Ti Porto in Africa, which went double platinum.
 His last work is La terra degli aquiloni, released in 2011.
 The album featured a Carlos Gardel cover of the song "Volver".

 Death

-On evening 7 December 2014, Mango suffered a heart attack during a concert in Policoro, province of Matera.
+On the evening of 7 December 2014, Mango suffered a heart attack during a concert in Policoro, province of Matera.
 While performing the song "Oro", he raised an arm and said "excuse me" in Italian to the crowd.
 He then raised his arm again and collapsed.
-Mango was taken off stage, and the rest of the concert was canceled.
+Mango was taken off stage, and the rest of the concert was cancelled.
 He died before arriving at the hospital in the early hours of the following day.
 He was 60.

 On 9 December, his older brother Giovanni felt sick during the wake and died at the hospital, aged 75.
 He is believed to have also died from a heart attack.

 Personal life

 A very reserved person who rarely appeared in mass media, Mango was married to Laura Valente, known for her tenure as vocalist with the pop band Matia Bazar.
-From their marriage two children were born: Filippo (b.
+From their marriage, two children were born: Filippo (b.
 1995) and Angelina (b.
 2001).
-They both collaborated with their father—Filippo as a drummer, and Angelina as a singer.
+They both collaborated with their father, Filippo, as a drummer, and Angelina as a singer.